coreybutler/shortbus/README.md

 })
 ```

-Each task event receives the queue item (step) object as a callback argument.
+Each task event receives the queue item (step/task) object as a callback argument.
 The step object looks like:

 ```js
 {